Supply Chain Self-Assessment

 5

-My organization has clearly defined goals and expectations for our supply chain team.
+My organization provides structured training, coaching, or development programs for our supply chain team.

-My organization’s supply chain team has good working relationships with other departments, including finance, sales, marketing, and production.
+The supply chain team collaborates effectively with finance, sales, marketing, and production.

 7. SUPPLIER RELATIONSHIP MANAGEMENT